Why should businesses Diagnose Cloud Application for its Resiliency?

 Not ignoring the Application Resilience for Cloud Application

 When consumers switch from an on-premises environment to the cloud, they expect high availability.
-This is because cloud-managed services companies ensure availability targets based on the service level a customer has subscribed to.
+This is because cloud consulting companies ensure availability targets based on the service level a customer has subscribed to.

 In some of the migration strategies followed by the cloud consulting companies, they attempt to migrate the application layer resulting in failures to localize or secure resiliency, creating an application vulnerability.
 Even in cloud applications that are natively built, there are best practices to follow for resiliency to realize the full potential of cloud computing.